craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Four - Level Three; Sinker.md

 In the center of the ceiling of this room is a thin line of space between the two blocks of sandstone that form the trapdoor the mechanisms of this room engage and disengage.

 ###### Ko-bolted Access Door
-A door in the wall made of adamentine is marked with the [[Draconic]] rune that indicates our concept of "three" in the lower center of the door, and a small kobold-palm-shaped indentation marked with the same symbol on the palm, but smaller, above the rune.
+A door in the wall made of adamentine is marked with the [[Draconic (language)]] rune that indicates our concept of "three" in the lower center of the door, and a small kobold-palm-shaped indentation marked with the same symbol on the palm, but smaller, above the rune.

 ##### 2. Spikes and Oil